EXECUTE NOW

 New-write mode: everything else.
 Extract collection, type, and topic from the arguments.
 Defaults: collection notes, type kb/types/note.md.
 If the requested type is an instruction and no collection is explicit, use collection instructions.

-For new writes, read the target collection's ## Types section in kb/<collection>/COLLECTION.md.
-Pick one listed type path.
+For new writes, resolve the target collection to a directory under kb/ with a local COLLECTION.md; shorthand names such as notes mean kb/notes/.
+Read that collection's ## Types section and pick one listed type path.
 If the requested type is not listed and the user did not give an explicit path, stop and list the available types.
 If the user gives an explicit kb/.../*.md type path, open that file and verify it is a type-spec doc before using it.

 Step 2 - Load Collection Conventions

-Read kb/<collection>/COLLECTION.md for the collection's writing conventions, including outbound-linking rules.
+Read the target collection's COLLECTION.md for the collection's writing conventions, including outbound-linking rules.
 Find the outbound-linking section (heading varies — look for the one that names destinations and labels) and treat it as authoritative.
-It tells you which destination collections this source may link to, which destinations are excluded, which labels are authorised for which source→destination pairs, and the reader-need each label serves.
+It tells you which destination collections this source may link to, which destinations are excluded, which labels are authorised for which source->destination pairs, and the reader-need each label serves.
 Internal format varies (per-destination blocks, a single labels table with a destinations column, prose) — read it for content, not shape.
 There is no separate linking doc to consult.

-Hard fail if kb/<collection>/COLLECTION.md does not exist.
+Hard fail if the target collection has no COLLECTION.md.
 Every collection that accepts writes must have a COLLECTION.md; its register, quality goal, and linking rules are what distinguish collections.
 Do not proceed with default conventions.

 Step 3 - Load The Type Spec